Esri/calcite-design-system/packages/calcite-components/src/components/navigation-logo/readme.md

 # calcite-navigation-logo

-For complete usage and implementation guidance on the `calcite-navigation-logo` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/navigation-logo/).
+For complete usage and implementation guidance for `calcite-navigation-logo`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/navigation-logo/).

 <!-- Auto Generated Below -->